IBM-Cloud/docs/runtimes/dotnet/index.md

    {
       "projects": [ "src" ],
       "sdk": {
-        "version": "1.0.0-preview2-003121"
+        "version": "1.0.0-preview2-003131"
       }
    }
 ```
 {: codeblock}

-For a list of supported CLI versions see [Latest Updates to the ASP.NET Core Buildpack](/docs/runtimes/dotnet/updates.html).
-If not specified, the most current stable Release Candidate is used.
+If not specified, the latest Long-term-support (LTS) runtime is used.

-### Customizing NuGet package sources
+## Customizing NuGet package sources
+{: #customizing_nuget_package_sources}

 Control where your application's dependencies are downloaded from in the NuGet.Config file in the application's root directory.
 For example:
 ```